PortMidi/portmidi/pm_test/README.txt

 Type output device number: >>0 [pick output device to loopback] Latency in milliseconds: >>0
 Type input  device number: >>0 [pick input device for loopback] [Program will run forever.
-After awhile, quit with ^C. You can read the Cummulative bytes/sec value.]
+After awhile, program will quit.
+You can read the Cummulative bytes/sec value.]

 22. ./sysex [latency > 0]